Walking to Running: An 8-Week 5K Training Plan

 Train to Run Your First 5K in 8 Weeks

-Running your first 5K can be incredibly daunting… but we brought in the expert to help you run your first 5K in 8 simple weeks!
+Running your first 5K can be incredibly daunting… but we brought in an expert to help you run your first 5K in 8 simple weeks!
 It’s time to get started towards running that first 5K and improving your health!

 From walker to runner starting today